-Coma is generally caused by a temporary or permanent impairment of either the reticular activating system in the brainstem, both cerebral hemispheres, or bilateral thalamus (as described below).
-The causes of coma can be differentiated into pathology local to the brain(structural), or systemic pathology.
+Unconsciousness is generally caused by a temporary or permanent impairment of either the reticular activating system in the brainstem, both cerebral hemispheres, or bilateral thalamus.
+The three main mechanisms of are structural brain lesions, diffuse neuronal dysfunction secondary to a systemic pathology, and rarely psychiatric causes.

-A 2015 systematic review that examined etiologies and prognosis of non-traumatic coma (NTC) highlighted the relative variance between institutions.
-Overall, the most prevalent etiology of NTC was ischemic or hemorrhage stroke (6-54%), followed by post-anoxia (3-42%), poisoning (1-39%), and metabolic (1-29%).
-Despite stroke being the overall most common cause of NTC, the total non-structural causes (37-75%) tended to slightly outnumber the structural causes (28-64%).
+The prevalence and relative etiologies for unconsciousness vary by institution and patient population.
+A high-volume trauma center will likely see a significant amount of unconscious patients related to traumatic brain injury.
+Overall, the most prevalent etiology of non-traumatic coma was ischemic or hemorrhage stroke (6-54%), followed by anoxia injury (3-42%), poisoning (1-39%), and metabolic (1-29%).
+Despite stroke being the overall most common cause of non-traumatic coma, the total non-structural causes (37-75%) tended to slightly outnumber the structural causes (28-64%).

 Bilateral Hemispheric Damage/Effect

+Extensive damage to the bilateral cerebral cortex, as can occur with hypoxic-ischemic injury or brain trauma, causes neuronal death and de-innervation of cortical regions.
+Such patients lose the ability to process and consciously respond to stimuli.
 The systemic causes of coma can also be placed in this category, as they produce an abnormal physiologic environment that inhibits neuronal function.
 This type of pattern is generally reversible if the systemic abnormality can be corrected.

 Diencephalic (Thalamic) Injury